According to research from over 300 trucking companies, keeping maintenance and operational costs down was their #1 overall challenge.

 Dedicated Freight in Action

-Sugar Creek Transportation uses dedicated freight to attract and retain drivers retaining drivers, and have grown their fleet 13x while hauling dedicated freight.
+Sugar Creek Transportation uses dedicated freight to attract and retain drivers, and they've grown their fleet 13x while hauling dedicated freight.

 How Do Small Fleets Access Dedicated Freight?